nt4f04uNd/android_content_provider/README.md

 }
 ```

-2. Subclass `AndroidContentProvider` in native code, setting the authority you want to use
+2. Subclass `AndroidContentProvider` in native code, setting the authority and Dart entrypoint name you want to use

 * Kotlin